-The cruise vessel departed Miami on Dec.
-11, with shore excursion on St. Maarten, St. Thomas, and Perfect Day at CocoCay, the Royal Caribbean cruise line’s private island.
-The final destination ended in Miami on Saturday, December 18, according to the cruise line.
+The cruise vessel departed Miami on December 11 with a shore excursion on St. Maarten, St. Thomas, and Perfect Day at CocoCay, the Royal Caribbean cruise line’s private island.
+According to the cruise line, the final destination ended in Miami on Saturday, December 18.

-COVID was found in 0.72 percent of the 6,074 people aboard Symphony of the Seas, which departed Miami on Dec.
-11 and stopped at St. Maarten, St. Thomas, and Perfect Day at CocoCay (Royal Caribbean’s private island).
+COVID was found in 0.72 percent of the 6,074 people aboard Symphony of the Seas, which departed Miami on December 11 and stopped at St. Maarten, St. Thomas, and Perfect Day at CocoCay (Royal Caribbean’s private island).
 The cruise line informed passengers from that trip and two others (both departing December 4) that a passenger who had sailed on the same ship earlier this month was diagnosed with the omicron variant of the coronavirus.

-But the Royal Craibbean Cruise Lines stated:
+But the Royal Caribbean Cruise Lines stated:

 These people were “… found as a result of immediately identifying close contacts after a guest tested positive,” according to Sierra-Caro, who pointed out that each contagious passenger was immediately placed in quarantine, whether they had received a vaccination or not.
-Despite receiving vaccines, nothing stopped onset or decreased worries of being a pandemic victim here.
+Despite receiving vaccines, nothing stopped the onset or decreased worries of being a pandemic victim here.

 “Everyone who tested positive is asymptomatic, and we continually monitored their health.
 Six guests were disembarked earlier in the cruise and transported home.
 The remaining guests received assistance today upon our arrival.”

 Maybe not.
 The cases on the December 11 cruise were addressed in an email to passengers, according to Royal Caribbean, who advised that they would be transferred to other ships.
 These cases were “unrelated to the omicron case from the guest who sailed on December 4.”